sunnyhq-shi/projects/README.md

 ## [Predicting Flu Hospitalization Rates](flu_hospitalization)
 **Project Overview**

 This project extends the ARGO (AutoRegression with Google data) methodology, originally developed to track influenza-like illness (ILI) at national, regional, and state levels.
 Our goal is to adapt this approach to predict weekly influenza hospitalization rates.

 **Methods**
 * Developed models with varying autoregressive lag times and dynamic training window lengths.
 * Explored imputation techniques to address data insufficiency during COVID.
-* Incorporated ILI as an exogenous predictor, using both:
-  * Reported ILI from previous weeks.
-  * Predicted ILI for the current week.
+* Incorporated ILI as an exogenous predictor, testing both the reported ILI from previous weeks and the predicted ILI for the current week.

 **Collaboration**
 This research was conducted with Shaoyang Ning and Kaito Hikino from Swarthmore College.

 ## [Circle Packing (2024)](circle_packing)
+**Project Overview**

 Circle packings are fractal arrangements of mutually tangent circles with integer curvatures that have arrangements that can be described by their geometry.
-The Local-Global conjecture is a 20+ year old theorem that states that all integers large enough will appear for a starting configuration.
-In 2023, this theorem was disproven for the tetrahedral case.
-We determined that the Local-Global Conjecture was false in certain cases of the octahedral and cubic packings.
-We used a mixture of techniques mimicking the strategies used to disprove the tetrahedral case as well as data collection techniques to support our conjectures.
+The Local-Global Conjecture (formulated over 20 years ago) states that all sufficiently large integers should appear in certain circle packing configurations.
+While this was disproven for the tetrahedral case in 2023, we show that the Local-Global Conjecture is false in six additional cases of octahedral and cubic packings.

+**Methods**
+* Used a mixture of techniques mimicking the strategies used to disprove the tetrahedral case.
+* Collected large-scale data through computational methods to support our conjecture

+**Collaboration**

+This research was conducted with Ian Whitehead, Selena (Wenyuan) Shi, Hamlin Williams-Tracy, and Jeffrey Zhang and presented at the 2025 Joint Mathematics Meetings.